 Bee Education and Training

 Within South Australia, one on one tailored training sessions can be organised suitable for beginners through to more advanced beekeepers.
-In addition regular short group workshops will be available focusing on Beekeeping for Beginners.
+In addition regular small group workshops will be available focusing on Beekeeping for Beginners.

 For more information, contact Inglewood Bees at info@inglewoodbees.com.au